 For years, I was kind of resistant to make pies at home.
 I did not grow up with them and my first attempt to make an American apple pie from scratch was an absolute disaster.

-We tend to entertain also on Friday after Thanksgiving, and I knew that people would look forward to try these desserts instead of eating again pumpkin pie.
+We tend to entertain also on Friday after Thanksgiving, and I knew that people would look forward to trying these desserts instead of eating pumpkin pie again.

 However, in the last few years, I started again to think about pies and expanding my repertoire with some of the traditional American desserts out there.